antogit-sys/Simple-Helper-AUR/README.md

 ```bash
 cd Simple-Helper-AUR/
 ```

 3. install shaur

-   *Note: Execute the install.sh file in user mode, otherwise it will not start.*
+> Execute the install.sh file in user mode, otherwise it will not start.

 ```bash
 bash install.sh